-Data for this project are available in Ecology's EIM Database.
-Search Study ID: SRRTTF-RedBT
+Data for this project will be available in both Ecology's EIM Database (Search Study ID: SRRTTF-RedBT) and in the SRRTTF Database (www.srrttf.org).

 COVER PHOTO: A Redband Trout captured at Big Sheep Creek (tributary to the upper Columbia River).
 It was captured via hook and line in May 2011.
-Photo BY CHARLES LEE.
+Photo by Charles Lee.